Eglinton Avenue: Future

-Once the first phase of Line 5 Eglinton is completed by Metrolinx in 2023, the existing bus lanes on Eglinton between Black Creek Drive and Kennedy Road will be significantly reduced, providing an opportunity to redesign the street.
-In 2014, the City of Toronto government released a report proposing a redesign of the street to provide generally a four lane roadway over the underground LRT, with a three lanes (two traffic and centre turning lane) between Avenue Road and Mount Pleasant Road.
+Once the first phase of Line 5 Eglinton is completed by Metrolinx in 2025, the existing bus lanes on Eglinton between Black Creek Drive and Kennedy Road will be significantly reduced, providing an opportunity to redesign the street.
+In 2014, the municipal government of Toronto released a report proposing a redesign of the street to provide generally a four lane roadway over the underground LRT, with a three lanes (two traffic and centre turning lane) between Avenue Road and Mount Pleasant Road.
 The variation in number of lanes is based on lower car traffic volumes near Yonge Street.
 The redesign would also provide wider sidewalks and a continuous raised bicycle lane that would be the longest bike lane in the city.

 The initial implementation of the redesign would be carried out with the reconstruction at Crosstown line station locations that would be funded as part of the Crosstown line project.
-Reconstruction between stations will be funded by the city and is proposed to be carried out after completion of the Crosstown line so that this does not interfere with the Metrolinx construction activity.
+Reconstruction between stations will be funded by the city and is proposed to be carried out after completion of the Crosstown line so that it does not interfere with the Metrolinx construction activity.

 A planning process called Eglinton Connects drew on public consultation to evaluate options for the redesign.